blbadger/blbadger.github.io/language-discreteness.md

 a_g = \mathtt{lex \; Sho₂ \; prompt \; sentence2}
 $$

 indicating that there is insufficient information transfer between later and earlier tokens to uniquely specify the masked tokens.
+Similarly, taking the output of the first transformer block of all layers except the first token for the input `Four score and seven years ago` gives `lex score2 seven years ago`.

 It may be wondered whether a different metric might allow for more information to pass between tokens.
 In particular, consider the information that may pass between tokens via the multi-head attention transformation.
 Recall from the last section that given vectors $q, k, v$ the attention operation is equivalent to a scaled version of the following